LacunaOmnibus/MontyLacuna/README.md

 exists, and stub classes exist for all buildings in the game.
 I need to work through those building stubs to make them each do whatever-it-is they're each supposed to do.
-  - Existing base classes:
-    - Building
-      - All buildings inherit from this
-      - SingleStorage
-        - Base class for storage buildings for single-type resources (energy, water).
-      - MultiStorage
-        - Base class for storage buildings for multi-type resources (food, ore).
   - archaeology
   - blackholegenerator
   - development
   - distributioncenter
   - embassy
-    - CHECK this needs to be fixed up and tested with my test accounts on PT.
-    - Invite tmtowtdi_testone and -two; use them for testing this.
   - energyreserve
   - entertainment
   - foodreserve